-Court rehears fight over vaccine mandate for federal workers
+Court rehears fight over Biden’s vaccine mandate for federal workers

 But the full appeals court, currently with 16 active members, vacated the panel ruling and agreed to rehear the case.
 There was no indication when the court would rule.

 Administration lawyers argue that the employees opposing the mandate should have taken their objections not to federal court but to a federal review board, in accordance with the Civil Service Reform Act.
-The administration also argues that the president has the same authority, under the Constitution, as the CEO of a private corporation to require that employees be vaccinated.
+The administration also argues the president has the same authority, under the Constitution, as the CEO of a private corporation to require that employees be vaccinated.

 Arguing for the government, Charles Scarborough of the Department of Justice, said the statute provides employees with “robust” remedies if they successfully challenge the requirement through the review board, including back pay if they are dismissed for not complying.